On this page

 Pregnancy test and scan

 Around two weeks after your embryo transfer, you’ll take a pregnancy test.
-If it’s positive, we’ll arrange a scan about five weeks after egg collection to confirm that the pregnancy is developing well and a baby is growing.
+If it’s positive, we’ll arrange a scan about five weeks after egg collection to confirm that the pregnancy is developing well.